harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/wiz/artifact-scans-with-wiz.md

 	Do the following:

-	1. Add a CI Build or Security stage to your pipeline.
+	1. Add a Build or Security stage to your pipeline.
 	2. Add a Wiz step to the stage.

    	<br/>